openstack-archive/infra-manual/doc/source/creators.rst

 Request Signing of ICLA
 ~~~~~~~~~~~~~~~~~~~~~~~

-If your repository requires signing of the Individual Contributor
+If your project requires signing of the Individual Contributor
 License Agreement (`ICLA
 <https://review.openstack.org/static/cla.html>`_), change the
 ``receive`` section to::